yxtay/yxtay.github.io/readme.md

 Outside of work, I enjoy keeping fit with calisthenics workouts and jogging, following Formula 1, mountain hiking, exploring scenery and travelling.
+I am a father of 1 with my lovely wife, Lynn.

 ## Professional Experience